Kenny Clare: Personal life and death

 Clare was admitted to Westminster Hospital, London in November 1984 and had several operations for the removal of cancer from the esophagus.
 He died on 11 January 1985, aged 55.
 The singer Tony Bennett held a benefit concert after his death as a tribute to Clare, who was a fan of Bennett.

 Clare was survived by his wife, a freelance London-based session singer, Marjorie Daw, whom he married in 1952.
 They had both been members of the Oscar Rabin Band in the early 1950s; she also sang with the Don Smith Orchestra, her stage name was See Saw Majorie Daw taken from the nursery rhyme.
-In 1958 she recorded a solo EP (Extended Play record) on Columbia Records called, 'Personally'.
+In 1958 she recorded a solo EP (extended play record) on Columbia Records called "Personally".

-His two adopted twin daughters, Susan and Lesley, both died from breast cancer.
+His adopted twin daughters, Susan and Lesley, both died from breast cancer.
 Clare's enthusiasm never drained, always devoting time to other drummers and discussing techniques and the instrument.
 Even while in the hospital for two months, he kept his practice pads and drumsticks next to his bed.

 Marjorie died in 2023 aged 96.